asungur/LS_Frontend/js210/study_notes.md

 Functions without side effects are called **pure functions**.
 Pure functions(also) always return values and are expected to return the same values with the same arguments passed in.

-Simple example below is not a pure function since it does not return the same values with the same arguments(and it has side effects)
+Simple example below is not a pure function since it does not return the same value with the same arguments passed in(and it has side effects)
 ```javascript
 let iterator = 'abcde';
 function notPure(str) {